qcrm/HyperFlow/README.md

 HyperFlow is a C++11-based open source modular research framework for the computation of two-dimensional numerical solutions to [hyperbolic conservation laws](https://en.wikipedia.org/wiki/Hyperbolic_partial_differential_equation#Hyperbolic_system_and_conservation_laws).

-It implements various [high-resolution schemes](https://en.wikipedia.org/wiki/High-resolution_scheme) via the [finite volume method](https://en.wikipedia.org/wiki/Finite_volume_method) using the [method of lines](https://en.wikipedia.org/wiki/Method_of_lines) to separate spatial and temporal derivative discretisation.
+It implements various [high-resolution schemes](https://en.wikipedia.org/wiki/High-resolution_scheme) via the [finite volume method](https://en.wikipedia.org/wiki/Finite_volume_method).
+The [method of lines](https://en.wikipedia.org/wiki/Method_of_lines) is used to separate spatial and temporal derivative discretisation.

 HyperFlow uses a block-structured axis-aligned Cartesian grid for spatial domain discretisation, allowing reasonably complex domains to be studied.